 Removing barriers like phone calls to landlords and veterinarians, "must meet resident dog" requirements and home visits saves time and energy.
 Reinvest these resources to support adopters during and after the adoption process.
 Use experience to anticipate common challenges, and then assemble resources from your organization and your community that prepare counselors to help.
-A template for the example provided is available at animalsheltering.org/support.
+Find a template for the example challenge (explained below) at animalsheltering.org/ support.